WesRos/download.insight.homey/README.md

 # download.insight.homey
-Script to download Insight from Homey
+Script to automaticly download Insight data from Homey.

-When you whats to view Homey insoght information in another software application, like: Nagios, Grafana, Domotics.
+When you whats to view Homey insight information in another software application, like: Nagios, Grafana, Domotics.
 Or you want to be sure you dont miss anything.
-You could download al the InSight information with this script.
+You could download all the InSight information with this script.

+This Script generates the "curl_commands"-Script.
+Add the "curl_commands"-Script in cron and this goes automaticly.

 Requirments:
 curl